 • By changing thinking (beliefs), behaviors will change

-RTI was designed for individuals who have histories of addiction and have been or are currently in the criminal justice system.
+RTI was designed for individuals who have histories of addiction, mental health and have been or are currently in the criminal justice system.
 It utilizes specific approaches that are designed to teach offenders how to avoid relapse and recidivism through the understanding of criminal thinking distortions and addictive behavior.
 Outpatient services focus on assessment, group therapy (MET/CBT), and individual counseling.